 Drinkwater and Trites (1987) tabulated monthly mean temperatures and salinities from available bottle data for 35 areas on the Scotian Shelf and in the eastern Gulf of Maine that generally corresponded to topographic features such as banks and basins.
 Petrie et al. (1996) updated their report using these same areas and all available hydrographic data.
-An updated time series of annual mean and filtered (five-year-running means) temperature anomalies at selected depths for six areas (Figure 23) is presented (Figure 24).
-The Cabot Strait temperatures represent a mix of Labrador Current Water and Warm Slope Water entering the Gulf of St. Lawrence along the Laurentian Channel (e.g., Gilbert et al. 2005); the Misaine Bank series characterizes the colder near-bottom temperatures on the Eastern Scotian Shelf, mainly influenced by either inshore Labrador Current water or cold-intermediate-layer water from the Gulf of St. Lawrence (Dever et al. 2016); the deep Emerald Basin temperature anomalies represent the warmer slope-water intrusions onto the Shelf that are subsequently trapped in the inner deep basins (note the large anomaly "events" in Figure 24C, for example, around 1980, 1998, and 2009, indicative of pulses of Labrador Slope Water); the Lurcher Shoals observations define the ocean climate in the southwest Scotian Shelf and the shallow waters entering the Gulf of Maine via the Nova Scotia Current; lastly, the Georges Basin series represents the slope waters entering the Gulf of Maine through the Northeast Channel.
+An updated time series of annual mean and filtered (five-year running means) temperature anomalies at selected depths for six areas (Figure 23) is presented (Figure 24).
+The Cabot Strait temperatures represent a mix of Labrador Current Water and Warm Slope Water entering the Gulf of St. Lawrence along the Laurentian Channel (e.g., Gilbert et al. 2005); the Misaine Bank series characterizes the colder near-bottom temperatures on the Eastern Scotian Shelf, mainly influenced by either inshore Labrador Current water or cold intermediate layer water from the Gulf of St. Lawrence (Dever et al. 2016); the deep Emerald Basin temperature anomalies represent the warmer slope-water intrusions onto the Shelf that are subsequently trapped in the inner deep basins (note the large anomaly "events" in the Emerald Basin panel of Figure 24, for example, around 1980, 1998, and 2009, indicative of pulses of Labrador Slope Water); the Lurcher Shoals observations define the ocean climate in the southwest Scotian Shelf and the shallow waters entering the Gulf of Maine via the Nova Scotia Current; lastly, the Georges Basin series represents the slope waters entering the Gulf of Maine through the Northeast Channel.
 Annual anomalies are based on the averages of monthly anomalies; however, observations may not be available for all months in each area.
-For Cabot Strait, Misaine Bank, Emerald Basin, Georges Basin, Eastern Georges Bank, and Lurcher Shoals, the 2019 annual anomalies are based on observations from five, two, five, eight, seven, and two months, respectively.
+For Cabot Strait, Misaine Bank, Emerald Basin, Georges Basin, Eastern Georges Bank and Lurcher Shoals, the 2020 annual anomalies are based on observations from one, five, five, three, three, and one month, respectively.